godotengine/godot-docs/development/file_formats/tscn.rst

     ii) :code:`arrays` as the name suggests is an array of array, it contains:

-        1) a array of vertex position
+        1) An array of vertex position
-        2) tangents array
+        2) Tangents array
-        3) vertex color array
+        3) Vertex color array
         4) UV array 1
         5) UV array 2
-        6) bone index array
+        6) Bone index array
-        7) bone weight array
+        7) Bone weight array
-        8) vertex index array
+        8) Vertex index array

     iii) :code:`morph_arrays` is an array of morph, each morph is exactly an :code:`arrays` without vertex index array.